-Johnson wins Trump’s approval for tough approach to Brexit
+Johnson acknowledges touch and go prospects for Brexit deal

+“I think it’s going to be touch and go,” he told the BBC.
+“But the important thing is to get ready to come out without a deal.”

+And with that, there would be a price.
+He confirmed, speaking to broadcaster Sky, that he would withhold the bulk of the 39 billion-pound ($48 billion) Brexit divorce bill if there is not a deal.

-BIARRITZ, France (AP) — British Prime Minister Boris Johnson won U.S. President Donald Trump’s approval Sunday for his plans to take a tough approach in talks to leave the European Union after a chummy meeting on the sidelines of the Group of Seven summit in France.
+The comments came after Johnson won U.S. President Donald Trump’s approval for his approach in talks to leave the EU after a chummy meeting on the sidelines of the G-7 summit in France.

-Johnson glowed as Trump said he gave him a vote of confidence in carrying out the Brexit talks.
-The British prime minister has vowed to bring his country out of the EU on Oct.
-31 no matter what, an approach that has raised worries about a chaotic divorce that could cause chaos and hurt the economy.
+Johnson glowed as Trump said he gave him a vote of confidence in his approach to the Brexit talks.
+The British prime minister’s promise to bring his country out of the EU on Oct.
+31 no matter what has raised worries about a disorderly divorce that would see new tariffs and border checks on trade between Britain and the EU, seriously disrupting business.

 Trump promised that he and Johnson would work out “a very big trade deal” between their nations once the United Kingdom leaves the EU.